- Doctors & Departments

 - Research & Innovation

 Some children with congenital heart defects (heart conditions present at birth) have only one effective pumping chamber, a condition known as single ventricle heart disease.

-Ours is the only program in a seven-state region dedicated to caring for all the health concerns for kids who have had a Fontan operation.
-This program is an innovative, new approach to the care of children who have had a Fontan operation.
+Ours is the only program in a seven-state region dedicated to caring for all the health concerns for kids who have had a Norwood, Glenn and Fontan operation.
+This program is an innovative, new approach to the care of children who have had these procedures.

 Our team includes pediatric cardiologists who specialize in single ventricle heart disease.
-The other subspecialists on the team have a specific interest and clinical experience in Fontan-related problems, and our multidisciplinary team allows us to provide care for all of a patient’s health concerns in one place.
+The other subspecialists on the team have a specific interest and clinical experience in single ventricle-related problems, and our multidisciplinary team allows us to provide care for all of a patient’s health concerns in one place.